Buzz Sawyer (American football)

-Robert Meade (Buzz) Sawyer (born November 18, 1962) is an American former professional football punter in the National Football League for the Dallas Cowboys.
-He played college football at Baylor University.
+Robert Meade "Buzz" Sawyer (born November 18, 1962) is an American former professional football player who was a punter in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Baylor Bears.

-Early years
+Early life

 Sawyer attended Waxahachie High School.
 He accepted a football scholarship from Baylor University.
 He became a starter at punter as a sophomore, posting 45 punts for 1,178 yards (26.2-yard avg.).

 As a junior, Sawyer tallied 73 punts for 3,275 yards, a 44.9-yard average (school record and led the conference) and seven punts of 60-plus yards (school record).

 As a senior, he registered 52 punts for 2,332 yards (44.8-yard avg.).
 At the time, he held the school career record for punting average (43.4) and the school's top two punting seasons.

 Professional career

 Atlanta Falcons

 Although he was selected by the San Antonio Gunslingers in the 1985 USFL Territorial Draft, Sawyer opted to sign as an undrafted free agent by the Atlanta Falcons after the 1986 NFL draft.
 He was waived on August 31.